etjoy82/Recursive-Intelligence-Expansion/README.md

 <p align="center"><img src="./assets/double.png" height=150 width=150 ></p>

-# ⟁ Recursive Intelligence Expansion — A Thinking Surface for AI & Human Co-Cognition: The Project README.md as a Single File Indexed Inline Multi Sub-Document Knowledgebase
+# ⟁ Recursive Intelligence Expansion — A Thinking Surface for AI & Human Co-Cognition
+## The Project README.md as a Single File Indexed Inline Multi Sub-Document Knowledgebase

 What if AI could think like a philosopher, dream like a storyteller, and reflect like an ecosystem—all while staying ethical?